run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/configuration/generate-reports-change-management.md

 Generate request for change report
 --------------------------------------

-This report aims to present the request for change registered.
+This report aims to present the changes registered.

 1. Access the functionality through the main menu Report \> Change Management
     \> Search Request for Change;

 2. Set the filters as needed and click on “Search”;

-3. On the side of each request for change registration in the list, there are icons to perform the following actions: view the information when clicking on “View” and view the attachments of the request for change when click on the "View attachments" icon;
+3. On the side of each change registration in the list, there are icons to perform the following actions: view the information when clicking on “View” and view the attachments of the request for change when click on the "View attachments" icon;